maneaterrbug/data_engineering/README.md

 ## Communication

-Currently the webapp has not been deployed.
+Currently the webapp has not been deployed, and due to rate-limitations on data collection the NCF model has not been trained on the currently small dataset.
+Looking forward, the goal is to finalize development of a Streamlit app so that the current SVD recommender system cabn be deployed to end-users.